florianingerl/com.florianingerl.util.regex/README.md

 ![com.github.florianingerl.util.regex](media/logo.png)

 ### Introduction
 This is a Java Regular Expressions library.
-Compared to the Regular Expression library shipped with the Java JDK, it provides support for Recursive and Conditional Regular Expressions, gives detailed results for a successfull match via a so-called Group Tree and allows the user to install plugins into the regex engine.
+Compared to the Regular Expression library shipped with the Java JDK, it provides support for Recursive and Conditional Regular Expressions, gives detailed results for a successfull match via a so-called Capture Tree and allows the user to install plugins into the regex engine.

 In the following screenshot, all the new features are summarized.
 ![com.github.florianingerl.util.regex.newfeatures](media/newfeatures.png)